ordina-jworks/ordina-jworks.github.io/_posts/2019-11-20-agile-reporting.md

 ## My situation

-3 years ago, Ordina presented me the opportunity to start with a new team for a new project, as team lead.
+Three years ago, Ordina presented me the opportunity to start with a new team for a new project, as team lead.
 Up until then, I was a programmer who participated in Scrum teams.
 Of course, I accepted the proposition and at the time of writing this article, our project is entering its last phase and approaching the production deadline.

 <img alt="The Team" src="{{ '/img/2019-11-20-agile-reporting/reporting-team.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">

-Over the course of these 3 years, I've learned a lot:
+Over the course of these three years, I've learned a lot:
 * Managing a team
 * Coaching
 * Handling discussions
 * Making decisions
 * Reporting

-While the first 4 have been a challenge, the last one, reporting, remains a big challenge up to today.
+While the first four have been a challenge, the last one, reporting, remains a big challenge up to today.
 Which is exactly why I'm writing this, in the hopes that someone might learn from it.

 Another reason why I'm writing this is because I've recently been to the eXperience Agile conference in Lisbon, Portugal.